drxvmrz/progress_bar/README.md

 To see how it works just follow these steps:

 ## 1. Download the [example](https://github.com/drxvmrz/progress_bar/tree/main/example) folder
-Then add into this folder root two source files from [progress_bar](https://github.com/drxvmrz/progress_bar/tree/main/progress_bar).
+Then add into this folder root header from [progress_bar](https://github.com/drxvmrz/progress_bar/tree/main/progress_bar).

 ## 2. Build it via CMAKE and run :)
 Open your terminal in a root of downloaded ```example``` folder.